grok.org.uk:/#

 Patch details

-The patch has been verified to work under a Solaris 8 (Sparc) environment on Ultra5 and Ultra60 architectures, and additionally on a dual PIII x86 platform.
+The patch has been verified under Solaris 8 on Ultra5, Ultra60, and dual-PIII x86 platforms.

 Building the compiler